 The Institute is recognized by scholars all over the world as a centre for interdisciplinary research with its own individual ethos, characterized by scholarly generosity and by the involvement of every member of the small community in the intellectual life of the Institute.

 The combination of teaching, publishing, research seminars, lectures and colloquia, and the constant flow of distinguished scholars, visiting Fellows and other visitors, all contribute to the creation of a vital atmosphere of intellectual enquiry and endeavour.
 It is a context which presents students with exceptional opportunities to develop their own ideas as well as to learn from those of others.
 Because the Institute exists to foster scholarship, every member of the academic staff is actively engaged in research; in many cases, the subject-matter of the courses is closely related to the teacher's own research, and students benefit from the sense of immediacy and discovery that this brings.
 Furthermore, teaching is not limited to the formal hours of contact in classes or seminars: the discussion of course-material and research topics continues outside the classroom and does not involve only the teachers or supervisors and their students.
-The chance to meet visiting Research Fellows from abroad (of whom the Institute has about twenty each year) is particularly valuable.
+The chance to meet visiting Research Fellows from abroad (of whom the Institute has about twenty each year) is also particularly valuable.

 The possibility of taking part in seminars and colloquia (often on an international level), which the Institute organizes or hosts on a regular basis, provides students with experience of the wider world of scholars and scholarship.
 Recent colloquia titles include The Muses and their Afterlife in Post-Classical Europe, The Iconography of Slavery in Europe 1500-1800, Medicine and Classicism in Comparative Perspective, Cosmography of Paradise: The Other World from Ancient Mesopotamia to Medieval Europe.